iZeaoGamer/PMRequisites/README.md

 ## Releases Page

-You can download this plugin from the GitHub *[releases](https://github.com/HyperFlareMC/PMRequisites/releases)* page.
+You can download this plugin from the GitHub [releases](https://github.com/HyperFlareMC/PMRequisites/releases) page.
 Simply download the `.zip` folder, unzip it, then the `.phar` will be waiting for you on the inside.
+You can then drop it in the `plugins` directory on your server, restart it, and you are good to go!

 ## Running From Source